Technologies That Are Changing the Way Police Do Business

 How Advancements Shape Criminal Justice Professions

 The world of law enforcement is very different now than it was when I entered it in 2001.
-In just a relatively few short years, technology has advanced by leaps and bounds, changing the way police officers do just about everything.
-When I first became a cop, we didn't even have computers available to us to use at our stations, much less in our cars.
+In just a few short years, technology has advanced by leaps and bounds, changing the way police officers do just about everything.
+When I first became a cop, we didn't even have computers available to use at our stations, much less in our cars.
 But technological advancements are changing law enforcement.

 Now, the unimaginable has not only been imagined but manifested.
 And there's no slowing down.
 From drones in the sky to microcomputers in our glasses, technological advancements abound.
 Here are just a few of the technologies, either already on the street or on the horizon, that will help police make the stuff of science fiction become science fact.